Types of certificates

 In this section, we explain the function of the cloud RADIUS certificate.

 The cloud RADIUS certificate is signed using the root CA certificate.
-Portnox has purchased this certificate from DigiCert to guarantee the authenticity of its RADIUS server, which use the domain name clear-rad.portnox.com.
+Portnox purchases this certificate annually from DigiCert to guarantee the authenticity of its RADIUS servers, which use the domain name clear-rad.portnox.com.

 The SCEP server’s intermediate certificate